Weight Loss Consultant | Camberley | Bagshot | Chobham2024-10-08T14:40:03+01:00

 Ditching the Dieting Mindset- And Keeping Off The Weight For Good

-Weight loss consultantWhat I’ve had to work on (and which I’m pleased to say I’ve now pretty much cracked), is the black and white mindset that so many people get caught up in – the mode of being either ‘on’ or ‘off’ a diet, or of being ‘good’ or ‘bad’.
+Weight loss consultantWhat I’ve had to work on (and which I’m pleased to say I’ve now pretty much cracked), is the black and white, all-or-nothing mindset that so many people get caught up in – the mode of being either ‘on’ or ‘off’ a diet, or of being ‘good’ or ‘bad’.
 I used to get into ‘perfect mode’ with dieting, and if I ‘blew it’ just once I would give up and tell myself I’d ruined it, so I would start again the next day or on Monday.
-Now, if I overindulge I can usually get back on track by not regarding an indulgence as a complete catastrophe.
+Now, in terms of my long-term weight management, if I overindulge I can get back on track because I don’t regard a period of indulgence as a complete catastrophe.
+Social events and holidays regularly get in the way for most of us, so the best thing we can do is learn to manage choice when we’re thrown out of the routine, through being generally mindful around food wherever we are, whilst enabling ourselves to eat in a flexible way and really enjoy our food.

-I used to let it all go at weekends, but now I still keep an eye on my eating on Saturdays and Sundays- after all, they’re 2 out of 7 days of a week, which is a significant portion of the week!
-But I still manage to enjoy myself- there’s no sense of deprivation.
+I used to let it all go at weekends, but now, for long term weight maintenance I still keep an eye on my eating on Saturdays and Sundays- after all, they’re 2 out of 7 days of a week, which is a significant portion of the week, and certainly something to consider when a person is trying to reduce overall food intake in order to lose weight.
+Unlike my dieting years, there’s no sense of deprivation as I give myself permission to eat whatever food I like.
 I’ll eat the foods that appeal to me most and pass on the rest.
 I’m in tune with which foods my body responds well to, and those it responds less well to, so I tend to go for options that will not only keep me satisfied for longer, but those which my body will tolerate best.
 From experience, I know that eating lots of low fibre foods containing white flour and sugar don’t do me any favours, so I limit them.
 Wherever possible, I will choose healthier versions of foods, but at the same time, no single food is completely off-limits.
+In my view there’s no such thing as ‘right’ or ‘wrong’ eating.

-I’ve also learned over the years that lots of small, positive dietary behaviours add up over the month in terms of food not consumed- this motivates me to carry out vigilant behaviours such as ‘calorie-shaving’ here and there.
+I’ve also learned over the years that lots of small, positive eating behaviours add up over the week or month in terms of food not eaten.
+Something I do and which I teach clients is ‘calorie-shaving’, which is effectively portion control.
 I find calorie-shaving a great tool for managing my weight long-term, and it’s also very useful when you’re trying to lose weight.
-I tell clients not to underestimate any small steps they manage to take, and that it’s good to make a note of ‘mini-victories’- it doesn’t matter how small they are.
+I encourage clients to not underestimate any small steps they take, and that it’s good to take note of ‘mini-victories’- it doesn’t matter how small they are.
+Baby steps are really important when a person is trying to replace old, entrenched habits with new habits.

 Embracing The ‘Middle Way’ Of Eating